pallgeuer/DeepStack/README.md

 instances of the same script in parallel, as this could result in race conditions and errors.

-For instance, you can install CUDA 11.5 with cuDNN 8.3.2 using the one-liner:
+As an example, you can install CUDA 11.5 with cuDNN 8.3.2 using the one-liner:
 ```
 CFG_CUDA_VERSION=11.5 CFG_CUDA_URL='https://developer.download.nvidia.com/compute/cuda/11.5.2/local_installers/cuda_11.5.2_495.29.05_linux.run' CFG_CUDNN_VERSION=8.3.2 CFG_CUDNN_URL='https://developer.nvidia.com/compute/cudnn/secure/8.3.2/local_installers/11.5/cudnn-linux-x86_64-8.3.2.44_cuda11.5-archive.tar.xz' ./install-cuda.sh
 ```